 As mentioned, feedback is most commonly used to evaluate educators and courses, but it also has other extended functions such as:

-Guest Survey can be used by non-users, such as parents, to submit their feedback anonymously through an open and accessible page
+- Guest Survey can be used by non-users, such as parents, to submit their feedback anonymously through an open and accessible page.

-Guests can sign up for events or courses using the Feedback module.
+- Guests can sign up for events or courses using the Feedback module.

-Students can use the Feedback module to select course modules or subjects they wish to study in subsequent years or semesters.
+- Learners can use the Feedback module to select course modules or subjects they wish to study in subsequent years or semesters.
 The results can easily be exported and used to match availability.